 This is something that can dissuade a trader from trading weekly options for a living.
 Or even trading options at all.
 Options don’t have to be scary though.
 You just need to learn about them.
 Conquer your fear of the unknown with our free courses.

 Yes they have more to them than a stock but you can use those to your advantage.
-Take advantage of our options course.
 Study the different options components and turn it into a money making machine.

 You Can Make Money in Any Market

 One of the beautiful things about trading weekly options is being able to make money in any market.
 This is where options can blow stocks out of the water.
 You can make money when the market is up, down or trading sideways.
 There are different strategies for each circumstance.